Dogecoin: Inside the joke cryptocurrency that somehow became real

-June 22, 2014.
-Jackson Palmer, a self-identified "average geek," is high in the stands at a Nascar race at Sonoma Raceway, California.
+It is June 22, 2014.
+Jackson Palmer, a self-identified "average geek," is high in the stands at a Nascar race at the Sonoma Raceway in California.
 He is an Australian man in his 20s.
 He has zero interest in racing.
 Never in his wildest dreams did he imagine it would come to this.

 He surveys the scene.